KevinSpanish/Reparatiesimulator-Racesimulator/readme.md

   <a href="http://forthebadge.com/"><img src="https://forthebadge.com/images/badges/0-percent-optimized.svg" alt="forthebadge"/></a>
 </p>

-Welcome, my fellow Windesheim student. ????? <br/>
+Welcome, my fellow Windesheim student. :mage: <br/>
 My guess is that you found this repository by searching for "Racesimulator" on this very website. <br/>
 Well, you're in luck, you found a racesimulator assignment from another student, congratulations. <br/>